pukoframework/pukoframework.github.io/docs/views/elements.md

 You can change <element_name> name it freely according to your wishes.

-> Attention: naming elements must not use spaces or numbers in front of them.
-Recomends to include [a-z_A-Z] character only.
+<small>Attention: naming elements must not use spaces or numbers in front of them.
+Recomends to include [a-z_A-Z] character only.</small>

 After an element is created or downloaded, it will be saved in the directory like the structure shown below.